kubernetes/kubernetes/docs/devel/api_changes.md

 ## On compatibility

 Before talking about how to make API changes, it is worthwhile to clarify what we mean by API compatibility.
+Kubernetes considers forwards and backwards compatibility of its APIs a top priority.

-An API change is considered backward-compatible if it:
+An API change is considered forward and backward-compatible if it:

    * adds new functionality that is not required for correct behavior (e.g., does not add a new required field)
    * does not change existing semantics, including: